Contact Us (310) 553-1222

 Importantly, you must ensure to protect the employee’s rights throughout the wage garnishment process.
 Any form of discrimination or retaliation may put you at risk of a legal proceeding filed against you and your organization.

-As an employer, you must understand that you are the link bridge between the creditor and your employee.
-It is why you’re being served wage garnishments to ensure that the creditor is paid from the employee’s compensation.
-Therefore you play a pivotal role in the process.
+As an employer, you must understand that you are the link between the creditor and your employee.
+This is why you’re being served wage garnishments to ensure that the creditor is paid from the employee’s compensation.
+Therefore, you play a pivotal role in the process.

 Under the law, you have a legal responsibility to inform your employee about the garnishment court order.
 They should be aware of all details, including any possible exemptions and the process for contesting the garnishment.
 You must also promptly acknowledge and take action on wage garnishments.
 Since you are the employer, you also have the responsibility to garnish wages/calculate the garnishment funds.